 During a recent SearchSecurity.com newscast, vulnerability finder Mark Litchfield was asked why software companies don't find the flaws that he and his ilk do.
 He said vendors do scour their software for flaws but, since modern applications are so complex, not all vulnerabilities can be found.

 So why would a company want to audit software code?
 For starters, a company may be able to look for vulnerabilities that would specifically affect how they plan to configure their systems.
 But the mere act of asking to audit software sends a message to vendors.
-In other words, it's like asking to inspect a used
+In other words, it's like asking to inspect a used car before buying it.
+The salesperson would realize you are a serious buyer and may tell you about some of the defects before you find them yourself.

 Jeffrey Guifoyle, vice president of systems and security for Omaha, Neb.-based Solutionary, a managed security services provider, has seen customers start to look at security as more of a critical factor in the software purchase decision. "[Application service providers] are also a prime target for vulnerability assessment prior to making a final decision, as their software is often even more susceptible, since it is often Internet-accessible," he said.